datastaxdevs/workshop-ai-as-api/README.md

-If you look at the (very simple) code of this function, you will see how the model, once loaded, is used to make predictions (it all boils down to the model's `predict` method, but first the input text must be recast as sequence of numbers, and likewise the results must be made readable by humans again).
+If you look at the (very simple) code of this function, you will see how the model, once loaded, is used to make predictions (it all boils down to the model's `predict` method, but first the input text must be recast as sequence of numbers with the aid of the tokenizer, and likewise the result must be made readable by humans again).

-_Note_: the model lends itself very well to processing several input texts in parallel (which generally is a big advantage in terms of performance; it is something we will exploit in the API as well). **Can you see where this is apparent in this test code?**
+_Note_: the model lends itself very well to processing several input texts in parallel (which generally is a big advantage in terms of performance);
+we will exploit this fact in the API as well. **Can you see where this is apparent in this test code?**

 <details><summary>Tell me the answer</summary>